"...SPENCE is an architect of great renown,

 And Mrs BURDEKIN's stately mansion stood on the site that is now occupied by St Stephen's Presbyterian Church.

 Thomas worked hard.
-The whole of the prefabricated cast-iron work (manufactured in Scotland) was erected & fitted-out in about a month, although some of the ancillary office space at the rear had not yet been completed, when the first bi-cameral Legislature in Australia was officially opened on 22 May 1856 - it having only been announced 2 days prior, that the new Chamber was to become the home of the Legislative Council, & that the new Assembly would meet in the old Council Chamber.
+The whole of the prefabricated cast-iron work (manufactured in Scotland) was erected & fitted-out in about a month, although some of the ancillary office space at the rear had not yet been completed, when the first bi-cameral Legislature in Australia was officially opened on 22 May 1856 - it having only been announced 2 days prior, that the new Chamber was to become the home of the Legislative Council, & that the new Assembly (or Lower House) would meet in the old Council Chamber.

 And Thomas may well have had some recent experience in just this kind of work - eighteen months earlier, and on the site immediately to the north of the Parliamentary complex, the congregation of the Free Presbyterian Church in Pitt Street had built a cast-iron church, also prefabricated in Scotland.
 This was the Congregation to which Thomas belonged (see below), and although the contract details have not yet located, it seems inconceivable that he did not have a large hand in it's erection, or the supervision thereof.